Homeowner Documents -- Keep for Tax Purposes

 This is usually a legal-sized document that details the closing costs, taxes, points paid, and other items related to the home purchase, sale, or refinance.

-The HUD Statement is also useful when calculating the potential tax deduction available in the year the home is purchase.
+The HUD Statement is also useful when calculating the potential tax deduction available in the year the home is purchased.

 Home improvement receipts (showing sales tax paid)

-In states that do not collect state income tax, most homeowners can get a sales tax credit.
-This credit is increased by the sales tax paid on building materials purchase for major home renovations.
+the sales tax paid on vehicles and building materials purchase for major home renovations.

-When keeping receipts, re-write the total in pen as receipts often fade over time.
+When keeping receipts, re-write the date and total in pen as receipts often fade over time.

 Cost of home improvements (for figuring gain on sale of home)